braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/subscription_and_usage.md

 # Subscriptions and usage

-{:.subintro}
-Use this page as a self-serve tool to monitor and check your data consumption.
+> Use this page as a self-serve tool to monitor and check your data consumption.

 To navigate to the **Subscriptions and Usage** page, select your account icon on the dashboard and select **Subscriptions and Usage** from the dropdown menu.